Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

+In order to exemplify these definitions, let $\nu = (1,3,2)$ and let $D$ consist of two boxes in the same layer and let $\phi$ map the $1,3$ legs to the box on the left and the $2$ leg to the box on the right.
+The $(1,3,2)$-appearances in the green boxes in~\cref{fig:2} illustrate this.
+These appearances can belong to various possible configurations upon further gridding of the two boxes as illustrated by the various cases shown in the same figure.
+Specifically, the smaller orange boxes are representative of subboxes obtained upon gridding of the two green boxes.~\cref{fig:2}(A) shows a $(\phi, \nu, D)$-consistent configuration composed of three components and~\cref{fig:2}(B)-(D) show $(\phi,\nu,D)$-consistent configurations composed of two components.~\cref{fig:2}(E)-(H) show $(\phi, \nu, D)$-consistent configurations with just a single component and in these cases, the leg mappings are $(\phi,D)$-consistent.

-We note that the complexity of testing $\phi$-legged $\nu$-appearances may depend on $\phi$ and $\nu$.
-In our algorithms for $\mathsf{GeneralizedTesting}_{\pi}(\nu,\phi,D)$, we do not use any special structure of $\pi$.
-Furthermore, the only role of $\pi$ in these algorithms is to ensure that after gridding $D$, the resulting grid $D_{m,m}$ contains only a linear in $m$ number of marked boxes (as otherwise, by Lemma \ref{clm:MarcusTardos} a $\pi$-appearance is guaranteed).
-Hence, we do not use any special structural properties of $\pi$ except for the number $\kappa (k)$ that is guaranteed by Lemma \ref{clm:MarcusTardos}.
+We further note that our algorithm does not use any structure of $\pi$.
+The only role of $\pi$ in the algorithm is to ensure that after gridding, the resulting grid $D_{m',m'}$ contains only $O(m)$ marked boxes as otherwise, by~\cref{clm:MarcusTardos}, a $\pi$-appearance is guaranteed.